armanunix/Fairness-testing/README.md

 ```
 sh run_script_final.sh
 ```
-we include this command to reproduct RQ1 expriment on census dataset and sensitive_index=9,8,1.
+we include this command to reproduce the RQ1 experiment on census dataset and sensitive_index=9,8,1.
 Note that this command uses the discriminatory instances generated in our RQ1 experiment and can be found in [RQ1](https://minersutep-my.sharepoint.com/:f:/g/personal/vmonjezi_miners_utep_edu/EmUeDc0IaFxCpFflp0C-8AMBN_vmV2guny4JMZhBtAYOXQ?e=rMz2Mm)
 This folder should be copied in /results/census/DICE/ to be used by the below command:
 ```
 python3 DICE_RQ1.py -dataset=census -sensitive_index=9,8,1
 ```

-For repoduction of RQ3 results on census dataset with our experiment results in [RQ1](https://minersutep-my.sharepoint.com/:f:/g/personal/vmonjezi_miners_utep_edu/EmUeDc0IaFxCpFflp0C-8AMBN_vmV2guny4JMZhBtAYOXQ?e=rMz2Mm):
+For reproduction of RQ3 results on census dataset with our experiment results in [RQ1](https://minersutep-my.sharepoint.com/:f:/g/personal/vmonjezi_miners_utep_edu/EmUeDc0IaFxCpFflp0C-8AMBN_vmV2guny4JMZhBtAYOXQ?e=rMz2Mm):
 ```
 python3 DICE_RQ3.py -dataset=census -sensitive_index=9,8,1
 ```
-There is one folder for each experiments that includes DICE and the state-of-the-art outcomes.
+There is one folder for each experiment that includes DICE and the state-of-the-art outcomes.